 Involuntary terminations are never pleasant, but they are an inevitable part of business.
 Whether an employee is being let go due to poor performance or serious misconduct, chances are that he or she may take issue with the company’s decision—either during the termination meeting or at some point down the road.
 In the event the terminated employee decides to visit the nearest Equal Employment Opportunity Commission Office or meet with a plaintiff’s attorney, you want to make sure that you have taken steps to minimize risk and give your organization its best chance to defend against claims of discrimination, retaliation and/or wrongful discharge.
 This webinar discusses the various issues you should consider not only when you are making the decision to terminate but also in the weeks and months that lead up to that point.
 Drawing on their experiences as an HR consultant and management-side employment lawyer, the panelists provide practical tips to minimize exposure and best practices for conducting an employee termination meeting.

-Global Head of HR at Montway Inc Linkedin: https://www.linkedin.com/in/aturbeville/ “A Global Head of HR who Hires, Trains, Retains by breakfast” Although my degree is in Interior Design, HR was/is a natural calling for… Read More
+Global Head of HR at Montway Auto Transport, Chicago.
+Amanda is “a global head of HR who hires, trains, and retains by breakfast”.
+Although my degree is in Interior Design,… Read More

 Gary Noah Savine is an employment lawyer and the founder of Chicago-based law firm Savine Employment Law, Ltd. Gary brings to the table over twenty years of legal expertise and… Read More

 Helen Bloch is the principal and founder of the Law Offices of Helen Bloch, P.C., a general practice firm that is a Certified Female Business Enterprise.
 In the employment and… Read More